Singida Rural

 Singida Rural District is one of the six districts of the Singida Region of Tanzania.
 It is bordered to the north by Mkalama District, to the east by Manyara Region and Dodoma Region, to the south by Ikungi District and to the west by Singida Urban District.
 Its administrative seat is the town of Singida.

 According to the 2012 Tanzania National Census, the population of Singida Rural District was 225,521.
+By 2022, the population had grown to 284,895.